Skip to main content

 Can I File a Lawsuit for Deceptive Billing Practices?

-Magazine subscribers who have been unwittingly entered into an automatic renewal agreement should contact a consumer fraud attorney and consider taking legal action.
+Magazine subscribers who have unwittingly entered into an automatic renewal agreement should contact a consumer fraud attorney and consider taking legal action.
 The Lyon Firm believes that companies that mislead their customers into agreements should be held liable and compensate customers for any violations.

 Any violations of the Consumer Fraud and Deceptive Practices Act by the National Review or another subscription-based entity may constitute an unlawful practice and affected individuals can contact an attorney to consider seeking compensation and justice.